emqx/emqx-docs/en_US/configuration/configuration.md

 - `force_shutdown`: Policies for forced shutdowns.
 - `force_gc`: Fine-tuning for Erlang process garbage collection.
 - `flapping_detect`: Detection of client flapping.
-- `session_persistence`: Session persistence settings, such as enabling durable storage for MQTT sessions in a specific zone.
+- `durable_sessions`: Session persistence settings, such as enabling durable storage for MQTT sessions in a specific zone.

 In EMQX version 5, the default configuration file does not include any zones, which differs from version 4, where there are two default zones: `internal` and `external`.